[ Printer Friendly Version ] [ Report Abuse ]

 "All we have to do is change; it’s not going to take three hours."
 I shrugged, turning back to my conversation with Sophie.
 Even though the pair of us had decided to rebel against getting ready sixteen hours early like the rest of the Gryffindor girls, it didn’t stop us from spending the entire morning discussing how we planned to wear our hair, our dresses, and good god our shoes.

 "You could leave too you know.
-Go get those ginger locks pretty for me."
-I teased, ruffling his much too long hair.
+Go get those pretty curls ready for me,” I teased, ruffling his much too long dark hair.

-"He’s probably right."
-Sophie eventually sighed, looking down to her watch.
+"He’s probably right," Sophie eventually sighed, looking down to her watch.
 Al and I have to be down there early anyway to get ready for the first dance.
 I sighed reluctantly before hopping off the couch.
-I waited impatiently as Sophie said one final goodbye to Al, before we rushed up the stairs together.
+I sighed impatiently as Sophie said one final goodbye to Al, before we rushed up the stairs together.

 "What the hell is going on here!?"
 I shouted, rushing for our bathrooms.
 Inside I found a frantic Dominique and Molly Weasley standing over a crying Rose.